senx/pywarp/README.md

 ### 4. Warpscript JSON Output

 `pywarp.exec` returns the JSON output of a warpscript query obtained against the Warp 10 `/exec` endpoint.

-This is the most flexible one to retrieve data in a user defined format.
+This is the most flexible way to retrieve data in a customizable format.

 # Examples